-Reporting from manned underwater operations
+Re Section 35 Reporting from manned underwater operations

-The activity report as mentioned in the first subsection, should be written in the electronic format determined by the Petroleum Safety Authority Norway.
+The activity report as mentioned in the first subsection, should be written in the electronic format determined by the Norwegian Ocean Industry Authority.

-The experience report as mentioned in the second subsection, should summarise and evaluate the experience gained with the equipment and the procedures used.
-Medical, operational and technical assessments should also be included.
+The operator's experience report as mentioned in the second subsection should summarise and evaluate the experience gained with the equipment and the procedures used, and identify the need for follow-up.
+The operator's assessment of the following should be included: